Sally Belfrage: Life and work

 Belfrage became a social activist and world traveller.
-Her books include The Crack: A Belfast Year (1987, retitled Living with War: A Belfast Year for United States distribution), Un-American Activities: A Memoir of the Fifties (1995), Freedom Summer (1999), A Room in Moscow (1966), and Flowers of Emptiness: Reflections on an Ashram.
+Her books include The Crack: A Belfast Year (1987, retitled Living with War: A Belfast Year for United States distribution), Un-American Activities: A Memoir of the Fifties (1995), Freedom Summer (1999), A Room in Moscow (1958), and Flowers of Emptiness: Reflections on an Ashram.
 In 1969, Belfrage signed a war tax resistance vow, along with 447 other American writers and editors.
 It was published in the January 30, 1969 edition of the New York Post.

 Death

 Sally Belfrage lived most of her life in London, where she died at Middlesex Hospital from lung cancer (adenocarcinoma) in 1994 at age 57.

+Personal life

 Marriage and family

 In 1965, she married Bernard Pomerance who was best known for his play, The Elephant Man.
-They had two children: Eve Pomerance, a casting director in Hollywood, and Moby Pomerance, a playwright.
+They had two children: Eve Pomerance, a casting director, screenwriter and producer in Hollywood, and Moby Pomerance, a playwright and screenwriter.

-Belfrage's brother was Nicolas Belfrage, the wine critic.
-Her father's brother was Bruce Belfrage, the BBC Newsreader during World War II, and her great uncle was Bryan Powley, the actor.
+Belfrage's brother was Nicolas Belfrage, the Master in wine and wine critic.
+Her father's brother was Bruce Belfrage, the BBC Newsreader during World War II, and her great-uncle was Bryan Powley, the actor.